dmvieira/P.O.D./README.md

 This program returns a .fasta (clear wordpad) file not aligned and a .txt (diversity wordpad) file with a diversity analysis.

-It have a command line interface called 454
+It have a command line interface called 454 S.A.
+CLI

 ## Installation